-All bank accounts should be set up in consultation with the Council's Chief Finance Officer.
+- 3.6.1 All bank accounts should be set up in consultation with the Council's Chief Finance Officer where the approved list will be in line with the LA's treasury management policy.
 The Chief Finance Officer would only veto the use of a particular institution on the grounds of its financial probity.
-The Council does not wish to
+The Council does not wish to limit the choice of institutions where schools can hold their bank accounts except where the financial probity of an institution is in question. - 3.6.2 The account must be operated in accordance with the school's Financial Regulations and Scheme of Delegation, which should set out signatories, signatory limits, controls on the use of purchase cards and BACS payments and on the use of on-line banking and the integrity of passwords and PINs.

-- limit the choice of institutions where schools can hold their bank accounts except where the financial probity of an institution is in question. - 3.6.1 The account must be operated in accordance with the school's Financial Regulations and Scheme of Delegation, which should set out signatories, signatory limits, controls on the use of purchase cards and BACS payments and on the use of on-line banking and the integrity of passwords and PINs. - 3.6.2 School accounts for budget share purposes can be in the name of the school rather than the Council.
+3.6.3 School accounts for budget share purposes can be in the name of the school rather than the Council.
 School accounts with the Council's bankers will be in the name of Islington Council but specific to each school.
 Money paid by the Council for budget share purposes and held in an external bank account remains Council property until spent (s.49(5) of the 1998 Act).